Microscopic colitis: the overlooked cause of chronic watery diarrhoea

 The disease is divided into two types:

-Symptoms you should respond to
+Symptoms you should react to

 - Abdominal pain, bloating, and fatigue.